careyc73/CleaningData/README.md

 This choice was arbitrary and driven by the ambiguity of whether or not "mean" should be included as a column.
-The design of the 'GetFeatureColumnsOfType' method was driven precisely by a desire to make it easy to change the choice of variables for inclusion should the user desire it.
+The design of the 'GetFeatureColumnsOfType' method was chosen precisely by a desire to make it easy to change the choice of variables for inclusion should the user desire it.

 -------------------------------------------------------------------------------